 You need to draw up an ambitious and realistic research plan, which clearly shows how a Sapere Aude grant will contribute to boosting your research leadership competencies and your research career with an excellent international profile.
+Thus, it will be included in the assessment of your application how you will work with and develop the various aspects of research leadership.

 You can apply for funding for embedded PhD and postdoctoral scholarships, if these are well integrated into the project and fulfil a clear, independent function within the research project.

-Embedded postdoctoral candidates must have obtained their PhD or achieved equivalent qualifications, e.g., a positive assistant professorship evaluation ("adjunktbedømmelse"), within the last 4 years at the time of the DFF application deadline (see section 4.3.5 concerning calculation of the PhD age with regard to leave).
+Embedded postdoctoral candidates must have obtained their PhD within the last 4 years at the time of the DFF application deadline.
+If an embedded postdoctoral candidate does not have a PhD degree, they must have achieved equivalent qualifications, e.g., a positive assistant professorship evaluation ("adjunktbedømmelse"), within the last 4 years at the time of the DFF application deadline.
+Periods of leave must be deducted from the PhD age (see section 4.3.6 concerning calculation of the PhD age).
 If a named postdoctoral candidate is a PhD student at the time of application, the application must include a declaration from the student's supervisor, stating that the student is expected to submit the PhD thesis within 6 months after the application deadline.